✔ When buying a boiler, consider the cost, performance, and the overall efficiency

 - Baxi Eco Blue: A popular range of A-rated boilers costing approximately £1900.

 How Much Will an Energy Efficient Boiler Save You?

 If you have an older boiler, the energy savings could be considerable.

-Heating makes up 60% of your energy use every year so you can save a great deal.
 The big advantage is that modern boilers are all condensing boilers which have a larger heat exchanger, so it recovers more heat.
 All boilers lose efficiency over time, but these maintain performance for much longer.

 That said so, you should be wary about what you read.
 Many articles suggest you can make enormous savings with a newer boiler, but this assumes you’re swapping out the least efficient older boiler with the most efficient new boiler.